javaplus/KubernetesDojo/labs/kube_config_maps.md

   uid: 87493ed4-919e-48e7-913f-6e3f2ed7afda
 ```

-Notice, the value under the ```data``` section.
-The name of the file has been inserted as the key that must be used when referencing the other config maps, which we will see shortly.
-Also note that the entire contents of the file are stored in the config map, including comments and CRLF.
+Notice the value under the ```data:``` section.
+The name of the file has been inserted as the key that must be used when referencing this ConfigMap, which we will see shortly.
+This also means you can store more than one property files values in a single ConfigMap.
+Also note that the entire contents of the file are stored in the ConfigMap, including comments and carriage returns/linefeeds.

 ### Creating a ConfigMap from an Environment File